Renewable

 Heat Pump Controller

-The Aerona³ heat pump controller has three levels of access – user level, installer level and service level – and homeowners only need to access the user level as this shows the heat pump’s operating information and monitoring display function.
-Householders should never need to adjust the parameter values set on this controller – the installing engineer will set these during the commissioning phase and homeowners should never be tempted to change these settings if they are wanting to increase the temperatures of their radiators.
-The controller, therefore, is there for householders to monitor their heat pump’s operation.
+The Aerona Remote Controller has a minimalistic, modern look with a white casing enclosing a LCD display and the control buttons.
+It has three levels of access – user level, installer level and service level – and you only need to access the user level as this shows the heat pump’s operating information and monitoring display function.
+Householders should never need to adjust the parameter values set on this controller – your installing engineer will set these during the commissioning phase and you should never be tempted to change these settings if you are wanting to increase the temperatures of their radiators.
+The controller, therefore, is there for you to monitor your heat pump’s operation.

 App-enabled Controls